AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-csv.md

 In Standard Mode, export Analytics data from Activity Map to a Comma Separated Values (CSV) file.

 As a user, you may need to merge link click data with other data sources or perform other analysis (e.g. in Excel).
 CSV export allows you to obtain all of your Activity Map data for a given page in an easy-to-consume format.
-It lets you save the analytic data generated for a page to a flat CSV file, allowing you to export the [Page Report](c_page_report_section.md#concept_7E45C185339D4536A824A0F750D38BEA), [Page Flow Report](c_page_flow_section.md#concept_3876744F6C6542C79BA8ACCE4C9F44E0), and [Links on Page](c_Links_report.md#concept_0A8CDEEE91104B2CBEBB55762CCD24D2) data.
+It lets you save the analytic data generated for a page to a flat CSV file, allowing you to export the Page Report, [Page Flow Report](/home/analyze/activity-map/activitymap-page-flow.md)), and [Links on Page](/home/analyze/activity-map/activitymap-links-report.md) data.
 You can then view as a spreadsheet or text file, or import the data into another system.

 Click the Export icon on the Activity Map toolbar.